 - SyncApps supports all built-on Salesforce AppExchange Apps.

 - Make sure that your Salesforce account is API enabled.

-- Create test Master List in Constant Contact.
-(This test Master List will be specified in Step 2 of the Sync Profile where you want your Salesforce records to be synced.
+- Create a test Main List in Constant Contact.
+(This test Main List will be specified in Step 2 of the Set Up where you want your Salesforce records to be synced.
 Alternatively, you can just enter a non-existing list in Step 2 as SyncApps will automatically create a list that will serve as the Main List per each Set up)

-Setting up your Sync Profile
+Setting up your Integration

 You are now setting up the integration, so we are giving you an EXTRA 2 Weeks Free on us!

 - Sync on Demand included for easy testing of your integration scenarios

-Step 1: Salesforce CRM
+Step 1: Salesforce

 Enter your Salesforce account credentials such as your username, password, and Security Token.
 Alternatively, you can use the Username and Password as the Authentication type, just make sure that your Salesforce account is API enabled.